ldaptools/ldaptools/docs/en/tutorials/Creating-LDAP-Objects.md

 ------------------------
 #### createOU()

-This specifies that the resulting object should be a OU LDAP object type.
+This specifies that the resulting object should be an OU LDAP object type.

 ------------------------
 #### createComputer()